 The final evaluation reports are available below.

 DIVERT uses a trauma informed approach to diverting young people away from crime; putting strategies in place to break a cycle of offending.
 Custody Intervention Coaches (CICs) are trained and embedded within this police force’s custody suites to approach suitable 18 to 25 year old detainees and support them in seeking employment and education opportunities.
 Evaluation of DIVERT: Key findings and implications for practice

 Operation Divan / Operation Met Divan aims to reduce the number of young people carrying weapons, and raise awareness of the consequences of weapon carrying.
 Police work with partners to support those aged under 18 identified as being at risk of weapon carrying and prevent future escalation.

 Endorsed by the NPCC leads for MOSOVO and Domestic Abuse, a three-force pilot commenced in November 2018 looking at the application of police risk assessment and management tools for serial and repeat perpetrators of domestic abuse and stalking.
-The tools being trialled are SARA V3, which is the latest version of the risk assessment and management tool used by the NPS for domestic abuse cases; and the Stalking Assessment and Management tool (SAM), used for managing stalking cases.You can read a full summary of this project on the Policing and Crime Reduction Research Map.
+The tools being trialled are SARA V3, which is the latest version of the risk assessment and management tool used by the NPS for domestic abuse cases; and the Stalking Assessment and Management tool (SAM), used for managing stalking cases.Evaluation of using the Spousal Assault Risk

 The Surrey HHPU uses an algorithm and referral process to support professional judgement and provide a unique approach to proactively identify high harm perpetrators who may or may not be currently managed.
 Through identification and bespoke offender targeting/rehabilitating; it aims to directly reduce and prevent the harm they cause to the community and in particular vulnerable victims and increase capacity by bringing together IOM and MAPPA resources.